kungfugo/BellDiagonalQudits.jl/paper/paper.md

 of mixed Bell states that are related by Weyl transformations, `BellDiagonalQudits` combines known analytical results [@baumgartner] and numerical methods for quantum state representation and analysis.
-It leverages and depends on the Julia packages `QuantumInformation`, convex sets of `LazySets` [@lazysets] and optimization of `Optim` [@optim].
+It leverages and depends on the Julia package `QuantumInformation`, the convex sets of `LazySets` [@lazysets] and the optimization methods of `Optim` [@optim].

 `BellDiagonalQudits` was designed to be used by researchers in quantum science and quantum information theory.
 It has already been used in multiple scientific publications [@PoppACS; @PoppBoundEntComparison] in the context of entanglement classification and detection of bipartite qudits in dimension three and four.
-The combination of efficient state generation via random sampling or determenistic procedures and implementation of both frequently used and specialized entanglement and separability detectors supports the research of entanglement in several ways.
-From a general point of view, entangled Bell states are well accessible for powerfull methods of entanglement and separability detection, leveraging their symmetries and geometric properties.
-It was shown in [@PoppACS; @PoppBoundEntComparison; @hiesmayr] that a significant share of the analyzed group of mixed Bell states related by Weyl transformations are bound entangled, offering a systematic way to generate and investigatie those states with respect to the separability problem in different dimensions.
+The combination of efficient state generation via random sampling or deterministic procedures and implementation of both frequently used and specialized entanglement and separability detectors supports the research of entanglement in several ways.
+From a general point of view, entangled Bell states are well accessible for powerful methods of entanglement and separability detection, leveraging their symmetries and geometric properties.
+It was shown in [@PoppACS; @PoppBoundEntComparison; @hiesmayr] that a significant share of the group of mixed Bell states related by Weyl transformations are bound entangled, offering a systematic way to generate and investigate those states with respect to the separability problem in different dimensions.
 In addition to general methods applicable to any Bell diagonal state, `BellDiagonalQudits` provides features to generate the special symmetries of Bell states that are related via Weyl transformations.
-These symmetries are leveraged for entanglement classification and the numerical generation of specialized entanglement witnesses in any dimension.
+These symmetries are leveraged for improved entanglement classification and the numerical generation of specialized entanglement witnesses in any dimension.
 Furthermore, the implemented methods of `BellDiagonalQudits` can be used in various quantum information processing tasks involving Bell diagonal states in any dimension like Quantum Key Distribution